 Just make sure you are prepared for a more remote experience than that of Santa Marta.

-Have fun and see this guide on things to do in Palomino beach for ideas on what experiences you can have there.
+Have fun along your travels and see this guide to towns in Colombia for more ideas on where to go.

 📌 Like this article?
 Pin it…